Sebastian-Griesbach/Minimax-Multi-Agent-Deep-Deterministic-Policy-Gradient/README.md

 # rl-m3ddpg

-A general pytorch implementation of the Minimax Multi-Agent Deep Deterministic Policy Gradient (M3DDPG) [[1]](#1) Algorithm.
+A general pytorch implementation of the Minimax Multi-Agent Deep Deterministic Policy Gradient (M3DDPG) [[1]](#1) Algorithm used for multiagent reinforcment learning.

 M3DDPG is an extension to the Multi-Agent Deep Deterministic Policy Gradient (MADDPG) [[2]](#2) Algorithm.
 MADDPG uses critics with access to the actions of all agents to evaluate the action of a specific agent in the context of the actions of the other agents.
-M3DDPG aditionally uses a worst case estimate both in training the critics and the actors to make the learned policies more robost against previously unseen opposing policies.
+M3DDPG aditionally uses a worst case estimate, both in training the critics and the actors to make the learned policies more robost against previously unseen opposing policies.

 ## Features

-- Interface for interpreting Gym Environments as Multi-agent environment.
-Gym Environments are not designed to support Multi-agent Environment nativly therefor a Wrapper is used to interpret any Gym Environment as a Multi-agent Environment.
+- Interface for interpreting gym environments as multi-agent environment.
+Gym environments are not designed to support multi-agent environments nativly therefore a wrapper is used to interpret any gym environment as a multi-agent environment.

-- Support for Independent action and observation spaces.
+- Support for independent action and observation spaces.
 As described in the Paper [[1]](#1)[[2]](#2), different agents may have different observation spaces and action spaces.
 This implemention supports this property.

 - Support for burnin policies.
 Specific (potentially hard coded) policies which are used at the beginning of training to kick start the training process.

-- Implementing two improvments from the Twin Delayed Deep Deterministic policy gradient (TD3) [[3]](#3) algorithm.
+- Implementing two improvments from the Twin Delayed Deep Deterministic Policy Gradient (TD3) [[3]](#3) algorithm.
 Namely delayed targetnets and the addition of noise to the target Q-values.
 While the focus of this implementation is not performance but rather readability, the twin networks addition has been left out, as this would have slowed down this implementation significantly.

 ## How to use on a gym environment